 The Developing Leaders Program (DLP) is a six-month program (January-June), totaling 50 contact hours, which will help participants explore and strengthen their leadership skills.
 The program will be delivered in a fully virtual model via live online courses through Zoom with two in-person programs.
 Participants will be divided into groups to complete a team-based project and will be matched with a mentor in the field.
-Applications will re-open for next year's cohort in September 2023.
-Learn more here about the Developing Leaders Program and our current cohort.
+Applications for the 2024 Cohort are OPEN.
+Learn more here.

 VIRTUAL Library Skills Academy

 As of 2021, the Library Skills Academy has been reworked into an online format.
-The program now consists of 8 90-minute live webinars taking place over the course of 8 consecutive weeks.
+The program now consists of 6 90-minute live webinars taking place over the course of 6 consecutive weeks.
 The program remains open to individuals already working in libraries, or people interested in working in libraries.
-To receive a certificate of completion, the participant must complete the entire nine-hour program.
-Please note this program will be rebooted in 2023 and is not currently being offered.
+You can learn more and register for the Fall 2023 here.